 - Cover and bring the water to a gentle boil on medium-high heat.
 Don’t let the water come to a rolling boil; reduce the heat once it starts to boil gently.

-- Simmer gently on medium-low heat until the meat cooked through.
+- Simmer gently on medium-low heat until the meat is cooked through.
 See below regarding the cooking times for different cuts of the leg (2).

 - Check that they are cooked through with a meat thermometer or by cutting the leg at the thickest part, the juices should run clear, and the meat should be completely white.